Eligibility and Enrollment

 Working Spouse Rule

-If your spouse works for another employer and is eligible for major medical health care coverage, he or she must choose at least single major medical coverage through his or her employer to have dependent coverage under the Health Care Program.
-The Health Care Program will provide only secondary coverage to the plan that covers your spouse.
-If your spouse does not enroll for the other employer's coverage, he or she will have nocoverage under the Health Care Program.
-Once your spouse obtains such other coverage, you can re-enroll your spouse for coverage under the Health Care Program in the manner as directed by the Plan Administrator.
+If your spouse works for another employer and is eligible for major medical health care coverage, he or she must choose at least single major medical coverage through his or her employer to have dependent coverage under the Alliance Coal Health Plan.
+The Alliance Plan will provide only secondary coverage to the plan that covers your spouse.
+If your spouse does not enroll for the other employer's coverage, he or she will have no coverage under the Alliance Plan.
+Once your spouse obtains such other coverage, you can re-enroll your spouse for coverage under the Alliance Plan in the manner as directed by the Plan Administrator.
 Your spouse's coverage will take effect as soon as administratively possible after the Plan Administrator's receipt of the re-enrollment and verification of the other coverage.

-If you seek to enroll your spouse in Alliance Health Care Program coverage, you must complete and return a completed Spousal Health Care Affidavit.
-If you do not return a completed affidavit, your spouse will not be eligible for coverage.
+If you seek to enroll your spouse in Alliance Coal Health Plan coverage, you must complete and return a completed Spousal Health Care Affidavit.
+If you do not return a completed affidavit, your spouse will not be eligible for coverage under the Plan.

 The Working Spouse Rule, as described above, does not apply if your spouse is only eligible for health care coverage that is determined by the Plan Administrator to be a preventive-only coverage or supplemental coverage.
-In that case, your spouse does not have to enroll in his or her employer’s preventive-only coverage or supplemental coverage to have dependent coverage under the Health Care Program.
-However, if your spouse is eligible for major medical health care coverage in addition to preventive-only coverage and/or supplemental coverage, he or she must choose at least single coverage through his or her employer’s major medical health care coverage to have dependent coverage under the Health Care Program.
+In that case, your spouse does not have to enroll in his or her employer’s preventive-only coverage or supplemental coverage to have dependent coverage under the Alliance Plan.
+However, if your spouse is eligible for major medical health care coverage in addition to preventive-only coverage and/or supplemental coverage, he or she must choose at least single coverage through his or her employer’s major medical health care coverage to have dependent coverage under the Alliance Plan.

 For purposes of this Working Spouse Rule, the following definitions apply: